 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), photographers can expect 3% job growth from 2014 to 2024, which is slower than average.
-The BLS also reported that the median annual wage for photographers in 2015 was $31,710.
+According to the U.S. Bureau of Labor Statistics (BLS), photographers can expect 6% decline in employment opportunities from 2018 to 2028, which is slower than average.
+The BLS also reported that the median annual wage for photographers in 2018 was $34,000.

 Some organizations offer photographer certification that is typically achieved through written tests and portfolio submission.
 Certification may be required for certain occupations, such as forensic photography.
 Certification exams test students in multiple areas of photography and may evaluate student photos.